 The department also actively supports pursuing a minor or certificate in Medieval Studies, which helps students to expand their knowledge of the Middle Ages.

 - Enhance your major

 Working with faculty

-When pursuing a Classical Civilization major, you have the opportunity to work with faculty members who have expertise and experience in the field.
-Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.
+When pursuing a Classical Civilization major, you have the opportunity to work with faculty who have expertise and experience in the field.
+Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.